Expergefactor/CS2-Suite/README.md

 ![01](img/05.png)

 _CS²-Suite_ is a Windows11 RTE workflow comprising of two complimentary applications: _CellStore_ and _CellSearch_.
-It is a private endeavour & has no endorsement from any organisation or affiliation with commercial enterprise.
+It is a private endeavour & has no endorsement from any organisation or affiliation with any commercial enterprise.

 _CellStore_ is a data management system, converting raw Group2000 LimaCM data into a compact 'serving cell'  database. _CellSearch_ will be a _CellStore_ query utility providing clinical mapping of _CellStore_ data.
 Its overall purpose is to answer fundamental questions: has this cell been measured before and, if so, where and when?